-Kameda Happy Turn: Senbei Rice Crackers with Magical Powder
+Kameda Happy Turn: Rice Crackers with Magic Powder

-Even though it indeed works like a magic, as mentioned in the article “ハッピーターン” on Wikipedia Japan, many people have already known that the ingredient in the Happy Powder consists of sugar, salt, a number of amino acids, and protein hydrolysate.
+Indeed, the powder works like magic.
+But as mentioned in the article ハッピーターン on Japanese Wikipedia, many people already know it consists of sugar, salt, amino acids, and protein hydrolysate.

 Many people believe that amino acids in the particles make the taste of Happy Turn complex and addictive.